 - 1. Within sixty (60) days after the Executive Committee's receipt of the request for investigation, the investigating group shall make a report of its investigation to the Executive Committee.
 The report may recommend the following: - a.
 No action; - b.
 Issuance of a written warning; - c.
 Issuance of a letter of reprimand; - d.
 Imposition of terms of probation; - e.
 Imposition of a requirement for consultation or monitoring; - f.
 Reduction of Clinical Privileges; - g.
 Suspension of Clinical Privileges for a term; - h.
 Revocation of Medical Staff appointment; or - i.
 Such other recommendations as the Executive Committee deems appropriate. - 2.
 The Executive Committee shall take action within ten (10) days of receipt of the investigation report.
-Any recommendation for reduction, suspension, or revocation of Clinical Privileges or for suspension or revocation of Medical Staff membership shall entitle the affected individual to procedural rights provided for in the Fair Hearing and Appeal Procedures of these Bylaws.
-A requirement for consultation, monitoring, or similar action shall not be an adverse professional review action generating a right of hearing unless such action also limits or reduces the Practitioner's Clinical Privileges.

-- 3. If the action of the Executive Committee does not entitle the individual to a hearing, the action shall take effect immediately, and a report of the action taken and the reasons therefore shall be made to the Board of Directors, and the action shall stand unless modified by the Board of Directors. - 4.
-Any recommendation by the Executive Committee that would entitle the Practitioner to procedural rights provided for in the Fair Hearing and Appeal Procedures contained herein shall be forwarded to the Administrator who shall promptly notify the affected individual by certified mail, return receipt requested.
+Any recommendation for reduction, suspension, or revocation of Clinical Privileges or for suspension or revocation of Medical Staff membership shall entitle the affected individual to procedural rights provided for in Article XI.
+A requirement for consultation, monitoring, or similar action shall not be an adverse professional review action generating a right of hearing unless such action also limits or reduces the Practitioner's Clinical Privileges. - 3.
+If the action of the Executive Committee does not entitle the individual to a hearing, the action shall take effect immediately, and a report of the action taken and the reasons therefore shall be made to the Board, and the action shall stand unless modified by the Board. - 4.
+Any recommendation by the Executive Committee that would entitle the Practitioner to procedural rights provided for in Article XI shall be forwarded to the Administrator who shall promptly notify the affected individual by certified mail, return receipt requested.
 The Administrator shall then hold the recommendation until after the individual has exercised or waived the right to a hearing.
-At that time, the Administrator shall forward the recommendation of the Executive Committee, along with all supporting information, to the Board of Directors. - 5.
-In the event that the Executive Committee's recommendation is favorable to the Practitioner but the Board of Directors determines to consider modification of such action of the Executive Committee, and such modification would entitle the individual to a hearing in accordance with the Fair Hearing and Appeal Procedures, the Board of Directors shall so notify the affected individual, through the Administrator, and shall take no final actions thereon until the individual has exercised or waived the procedural rights provided.
+At that time, the Administrator shall forward the recommendation of the Executive Committee, along with all supporting information, to the Board. - 5.
+In the event that the Executive Committee's recommendation is favorable to the Practitioner but the Board determines to consider modification of such action of the Executive Committee, and such modification would entitle the individual to a hearing in accordance with Article XI, the Board shall so notify the affected individual, through the Administrator, and shall take no final actions thereon until the individual has exercised or waived the procedural rights provided.

-6.6 Precautionary Suspension of Clinical Privileges.
+10.7 Precautionary Suspension of Clinical Privileges.